Aruuuuuusiu/Templates/README.md

 ---

-## 📝 Notes
+## Notes

-- All templates are built with **simplicity and usability** in mind
 - Minimal setup — just clone, customize, and deploy
-- Designed to be **clean, responsive, and scalable**
+- Clean, responsive, and scalable design across devices
+- Very minimal AI usage — only for sourcing images and generating placeholder text
+- All creative assets belong to their respective artists and are used with proper credit or for demonstration purposes only
-- Documentation included for quick understanding
+- Clear documentation included for easy understanding and quick start

 ---